mattlag/XMLtoJSON/README.md

 	]
 }
 ```
+A proper JavaScript SyntaxError will be thrown if the XML is not properly formatted.

 ### Things to consider
 XMLtoJSON is really focused on data, and not so much the metadata.
 So I did this: